grafana/tanka/docs/design/tanka.md

 To resolve the `JPATH`, tanka first traverses the directory tree *upwards*, to find a `jsonnetfile.json`, which marks the `rootDir`.
 Reaching `/` without a match will result in an error.
+This is required to be able to resolve the `JPATH` regardless of how deep one is inside of the directory tree.
+Think of it as a root marker, like git has its `.git` folder.
+Even if `jb` is not used, it barely harms to have an unused file with `{}` in it around.

 Same applies for the `baseDir`, the tree is traversed *upwards* for a `main.jsonnet`.